40 Christmas Traditions in the US and Around The World

 The Christmas pickle tradition involves hiding a glass pickle ornament deep within the branches of your Christmas tree.
 According to this custom, the first child to spot the pickle on Christmas morning receives an extra gift or gets to open the first present.
 Though often thought to be an old German tradition, this festive hide-and-seek game actually originated in America during the late 1800s, when Woolworth stores began importing glass ornaments shaped like fruits and vegetables from Germany.

-5. String Home & Yard Decorations
+5. Festive Home & Yard Decorations

 Getting into the holiday spirit goes beyond decking the tree!
 Transform your home into a twinkling wonderland with dazzling Christmas light displays that will surely make your neighbors green with envy.
 Some displays even sync up with favorite festive tunes, creating a magical dance of lights.
 Families from near and far often embark on joyful journeys to seek out the most stunning light spectacles, bringing miles of smiles.